fossasia/eventyay-talk/doc/developer/plugins/plugins.rst

 Creating a plugin
 =================

-You can extend pretalx with custom Python code using the official plugin API.
+You can extend eventyay with custom Python code using the official plugin API.
 Think of every plugin as an independent Django application living in its own python package installed like any other python module.

-The communication between pretalx and the plugins happens using Django's `signal dispatcher`_ feature.
-The core modules of pretalx expose signals which you can read about on the next pages.
+The communication between eventyay and the plugins happens using Django's `signal dispatcher`_ feature.
+The core modules of eventyay expose signals which you can read about on the next pages.

 To create a new plugin, create a new python package which must be a valid